philip727/PECS/README.md

 [Source](https://github.com/philip727/PECS/tree/main/examples/sdl)

 Setup main.
 To initialize SDL please follow an [SDL tutorial](https://wiki.libsdl.org/SDL2/Tutorials).
+Here we create resources that can be acccessed throughout all systems, this allows us to hold data that doesn't need to be singled out to an entity.
 ```c
 // Create the world and the system runner.
 World world = {};